MK Law

 Family Violence Intervention Orders (FVIO):

 Unlike PSIOs, Family Violence Intervention Orders (FVIO) are designed specifically to protect individuals from harm caused by family members.
 They are governed by the Family Violence Protection Act 2008 (FVPA) and apply to situations involving domestic violence.
-A family violence intervention order can be used to protect an affected family member, their children, and even their property.
+A family violence intervention order can be used to protect an affected family member, their children, and any other protected person as defined by law.
+A child can be named as a protected person in an FVIO.

 Family violence can include physical abuse, emotional or psychological abuse, sexual abuse, financial abuse, and coercive control.
+In urgent situations, Victoria Police may issue a safety notice to provide immediate protection, which can lead to an FVIO.
+Victoria Police also play a key role in issuing safety notices and enforcing FVIOs.
 A respondent who breaches an FVIO can face criminal charges.
 These orders are vital for ensuring the safety and well-being of victims and are enforceable by law.

 Key Features of a FVIO: